dly2424/py-tale/README.md

 # Py_tale
 ## A library for developing ATT bots in Python.

 This library is designed to be fully async.
-This means it is fully compatible with Discord's python library [discord.py](https://discordpy.readthedocs.io/en/latest/api.html).
+This means it is fully compatible with Discord's python library [discord.py](https://discordpy.readthedocs.io/en/latest/api.html) and it's forks.
-Extra documentation for Alta's endpoints and websockets can be found in the /Alta_Docs folder. (coming soon!)

 Make sure to take a look into the /Examples folder!
 I'm still updating and adding examples.
 Currently they're unrefined projects that only demonstrate some of the library's capabilities.
-I'll be writing more comprehensive examples within the next few days!
 #
 #
 # The goal